Rise above politics when it comes to water disputes says Amit Shah

 Punjab chief minister Amarinder Singh also raised the issue of drug malady afflicting Punjab and other northern states and sought formulation of a comprehensive national drug policy to tackle the menace.

-He also demanded rationalisation of tax rates for fuel in the northern region, saying with the GST, there is need for greater rationalization of tax rates in the region, especially on excise, petrol and diesel.
+He also demanded rationalisation of tax rates for fuel in the northern region, saying with the GST, there is the need for greater rationalization of tax rates in the region, especially on excise, petrol and diesel.

-He later also broached with the Union home minister the issue of naming Mohali International Airport after "Shaheed-e-Azam Sardar Bhagat Singh, saying it would go a long way in paying tribute to the legendry martyr and iconic revolutionary in a befitting manner".
+He later also broached with the Union home minister the issue of naming Mohali International Airport after "Shaheed-e-Azam Sardar Bhagat Singh, saying it would go a long way in paying tribute to the legendary martyr and iconic revolutionary in a befitting manner".

 Himachal Pradesh chief minister Jai Ram Thakur urged for holding regular NZC meets to resolve inter-state issues.